Bear Man Bluff Ranch

 immaculate granite roads throughout the property.

-The equipment to operate the property includes, bulldozers, tractors w/ implements, an excavator, dump truck, tree spade and dozens of smaller implements and tools.
+The equipment to operate the property includes, bulldozers, tractors w/ implements, dump trailer, tree spade and dozens of smaller implements and tools.

-The property also includes the requisite ranch toys such as golf carts, canoes, boats and other equipment to keep the entire family enjoying the great outdoors.
+The property also includes the requisite ranch toys such as golf carts, canoes, a boat and other equipment to keep the entire family enjoying the great outdoors.

 Approximately 78 acres on the northern border is under a Conservation Easement for continued protection and privacy.